6 Dog-friendly Maple Syrup Festivals in Ontario

 Address: Mountsberg Conservation Area, 2259 Milburough Line, Campbellville, Ontario

 Pet Dogs: Dogs are welcome on leash, but not in the pancake shack, animal barn, birds of prey area, and wagon rides.
-You can still have breakfast with your dog, though, because outdoor picnic tables are scattered around.
+You can still have breakfast with your dog though, because outdoor picnic tables are scattered around.
+Check out our Mountsberg Sugar Shack experience here.

 black and white dog carrying frisbee and walking through leaves